This post may contain affiliate links. Please read our disclosure policy.

 slicing potatoes and making cream sauce in a pan

-Preheat the oven to 350F.
+Preheat the oven.
 Grate the cheese, and slice the potatoes with a mandoline.
 In a small saucepan, add the butter and garlic.
-After frying for 30 seconds, stir in the cream and salt & pepper.
+Fry until fragrant, then stir in the cream and salt & pepper.
 Let it warm, and remove from the heat.

 arranging potato slices in a casserole dish